Celebration of Teaching

 -

-- Course delivery is informed by scholarship in online pedagogical best practices including regular and substantive interaction
+- Course is accessible and is designed with all learners, Course delivery is informed by scholarship in online pedagogical best practices

 - Demonstrates willingness to try new approaches/ take risks in their teaching in order to engage students and promote student learning (i.e. not just recreate in-person lectures in the synchronous environment)